buildings and neighborhoods in Fairfax County are part of Fairfax

 County's "heritage resources" and are economic and social

-buildings also tell the history of the built environment in the
+also tell the history of the built environment in the county, which

-county, which includes Native American hunting camps and long-term
+includes Native American hunting camps and long-term settlements, the

-residents and property owners with a sense of temporal stability
+property owners with a sense of temporal stability and continuity,and

-and continuity,and instilling in both young and old a loyalty and
+instilling in both young and old a loyalty and commitment to place

-commitment to place and community.
-This public stewardship
+and community.
+This public stewardship responsibility has been

-responsibility has been recognized for over thirty years and
+recognized for over thirty years and continues today.

 In 1969, the Board of Supervisors amended the Zoning